-Graduation Project: The North Carolina State Board of Education (December 2011) included the North Carolina Graduation Project (NCGP) as one of the six indicators in the revised high school accountability model.
+Graduation Project: In December 2011, the North Carolina State Board of Education (NCSBE) included the North Carolina Graduation Project (NCGP) as one of the six indicators in the revised high school accountability model.
 The Board specified that high school graduation projects must meet defined "Standards of Quality" in order for a high school to receive credit for the NCGP.
-High schools are not penalized if they do not require a graduation project; however, information is reported out for those that do or do not.
+High schools are not penalized if they do not require a graduation project; however, information is reported out for those that do or do not require a project.
 Effective with the 2012-13 data collection, participation in the NCGP is shown in the accountability reporting as 'Yes', 'No', or 'N/A'.
-To review the procedures of implementing and reporting the graduation project refer to the following document: http://www.ncpublicschools.org/docs/accountability/testing/eoc/gradproject14.pdf.
+To review the procedures of implementing and reporting the graduation project refer to The North Carolina Graduation Project.